MagicalCornFlake/slav-king/README.md

 #### Mayonnaise

 Mayonnaise **increases** your speed by 2x and increases the damage dealt to cops by 2x.
+Cost: $50.

 #### Beer

 Beer **decreases** your speed by 2x and increases the damage dealt to cops by 3x.
+Cost: $60.

 ### Weapons